On partially wrapped Fukaya categories: Geometric setup

 Occasionally we will use the stronger notion of an \textbf{isomorphism of exact symplectic manifolds}, which is a diffeomorphism $\phi\colon M\to M'$ of exact symplectic manifolds (not necessarily Liouville domains or their completions) satisfying $\phi^*\lambda_{M'}=\lambda_M$.

 Given two Liouville domains $M$ and $M'$, one can attempt to form their product.
 The result is an exact symplectic manifold with corners.
 One can non-canonically round the corners to obtain a Liouville domain.
-The result completes to $(\hat M\times\hat M',\hat \lambda_M+\hat\lambda_{M'})$, so the product is at least defined up to isomorphism.
+The result completes to $(\hat M\times\hat M',\hat \lambda_M+\hat\lambda_{M'})$, so the product is at least well-defined up to completion, and hence up to isomorphism.
 We'll use ${M\times M'}$ to denote the resulting Liouville domain for any choice of boundary.

 If we additionally have a Liouville map $\phi\colon F\to M$, then the product

 is not quite a Liouville map, but it becomes one if we replace $\lambda_F$ by $\phi^*\lambda_M$.
 By definition, this doesn't change the Liouville isomorphism class of $F$, and in the sequel we'll often make such compactly supported changes implicitly when talking about products.